A 4-year-old Gaza boy lost his arm – and his family. Half a world away, he’s getting a second chance

 Montanti had never laid eyes on Omar, but she understood that children like him were being severely wounded every day.

 The deadliest round of the Israeli-Palestinian conflict in decades was sparked Oct.
 7 when Hamas-led militants broke through Israel's security barrier around Gaza and stormed into Israeli communities.
-Around 1,200 people were killed and some 250 taken hostage.
+Some1,200 people were killed and about 250 taken hostage.

 Israel has laid waste to much of Gaza in response.
 In less than five months of war, Israel's military has created a staggering humanitarian crisis and 80% of Gaza's 2.3 million people have fled their homes.
 One assessment suggests half of the coastal enclave's buildings have been damaged or destroyed.